Updated: Dec 12, 2022

 If you die without establishing a Last Will and Testament in California, your estate (including properties, bank accounts, and so on) will automatically be divided amongst your closest kin.
 Therefore, the eligibility to inherit your estate depends on how closely related someone is to you, the closest of which are given much more priority.

-That said, families aren't structured the same way for everyone.
+That said, families haven't structured the same way for everyone.
 For example, some belong to blended families with several unadopted stepchildren.
 In contrast, others don't have a spouse or a child, and their parents, nephews, and grandchildren are the only closest relatives.
 This could affect how the distribution of inheritance is done in California.

 So, how do you go about distributing a decedent's estate?
 What does California law say about a less-straightforward succession?
 Let's discuss: